Code-Institute-Submissions/ci-milestone-project1/README.md

 During the testing on iPhone XS, the site was fitted on its screen, however I realised that there were two photos at the "About Us" section kept refreshing themselves.
 I tried to comment out the transition and filter properties in CSS but the bug still persisted.
 After further investigation, I noticed that there was a language translate plugin installed on my friend's iPhone XS.
 The bug was fixed and photos were displaying correctly when that plugin was disable.

+When testing on iPad in Chrome's Developer Tools, the site was working properly but all the text, icons and photo were too small.
+To resolve this issue, I have added 'media query' to each section with 'min-width: 768px' and different CSS properties to resize the text, icons, photos, padding, etc. to ensure that those are displaying in a good structure and readible.

 #### Devices:
 - Chrome / Android 7 / Huawei P8 Lite
 - Chrome / Android 7 / Sony Xperia XA